ignite/cli/docs/1 Introduction/5 Genesis File.md

 }
 ```

-Looking closely at the genesis file, you can observe that it contains the initial state parameters for your blockchain app, furthermore it contains definitions and parameters of modules that you are using.
+Looking closely at the genesis file, you can observe that it contains the initial state parameters for your blockchain app and it contains definitions and parameters of the modules that you are using.

 Apart from module definition and configuration, the genesis file holds the addresses for the initial stakeholders and validators of a blockchain.
-These reside in the `gentx` parameter, which is part of the `genutil`.
-When starting a blockchain, these validators should be part of the network in order to get the network running.
-Or at least 66% of the validators should be available in order to start the BFT consensus.
+These addresses reside in the `gentx` parameter that is part of the `genutil`.
+When starting a blockchain, at least 66% of the validators must be part of the network to start the BFT consensus process. <!-- what is "BFT consensus" is this a process? -->

-In order to setup your genesis file correctly, it is important to understand the `config.yml`, which is discussed in more depth [here](4%20Configuration.md).
+To setup your genesis file correctly, it is important to understand the `config.yml`, which is discussed in more depth [here](4%20Configuration.md).

 ## Summary

 - The genesis block is the first block of a blockchain.

 - The genesis block contains initial stakeholders and starting validators.